WECAN ADVOCACY AT THE UNITED NATIONS FRAMEWORK CONVENTION ON CLIMATE CHANGE (UNFCCC)

 COP24 Climate Negotiations - Katowice, Poland 2018

-Women’s Earth and Climate Action Network delegates participated in COP24 in Katowice, Poland in 2018, taking part in various UNFCCC events, meetings, creative demonstrations, and direct actions with other climate-movement advocates from around the globe.
+Women’s Earth and Climate Action Network delegates participated in COP24 in Katowice, Poland in 2018, taking part in various UNFCCC events, meetings, and creative demonstrations with other climate-movement advocates from around the globe.

 Explore our full COP24 analysis and recap via the WECAN International blog here!